One feature in Pressbooks is the ability to work with collaborators, such as editors, co-authors and publishers, on your book.

 - Find the “Publish” box on the right-hand menu.

 - Next to “Visibility”, click on “Edit”.

-- Select “Password Protected” and enter password (NOTE: this should be the same for all chapters).
+- Select “Password Protected” and enter password.

 - Publish or update your chapter.

 - Set your book to Public globally (at the top of the “Text” –> “Organize” screen).

 Now, when a reader goes to your book, they will see the web landing page, and each chapter will look like this:

 Readers simply need to enter the password you give them, and they will have access to that chapter, and all others in the book that have the same password.